December 8, 2016

 • June stats have finally been calculated and finalized, and teams are currently being updated on the SP78 site.
 All National League teams are complete, and American League teams have been updated through the Kansas City Royals, with seven AL teams left to fill out.
 After that, work will begin on July stats.

 • Giants veteran Willie McCovey drilled his 499th home run in a game against the Dodgers at Dodger Stadium on August 12th.
-McCovey connected off LA reliever Rick Sutcliffe, a solo shot in the eighth inning that gave the Dodgers some insurance in an eventual 4-2 win.
+McCovey connected off LA reliever Rick Sutcliffe, a solo shot in the eighth inning that gave the Giants some insurance in an eventual 4-2 win.
 McCovey also had two singles in the game to complete a 3-for-4 night.

 • The Brewers have lost five in a row, and have dropped to five games back of the first-place Yankees in the AL East.